BlockchainCommons/XID-Quickstart/tutorials/02-understanding-xid-structure.md

 Now let's examine how elision affects the cryptographic properties:

-Now let's check if the XID identifiers remain the same after elision:
+Now let's check if the XID identifiers remain the same after elision.
+One of the key properties of elision is that it preserves the cryptographic derivation path to the XID identifier, maintaining stability:

 👉
 ```sh